nsirivolu27/edrevel-video-ai/README.md

 # Edrevel Video Object Interaction

-Small FastAPI project for the Edrevel AI SDE Intern assessment.
+Video object-interaction analysis project for Edrevel AI.

-The app takes an installation-style video, runs YOLO on sampled frames, tracks objects/people with a simple centroid + IoU tracker, and tries to estimate when a person is interacting with an object.
-It also exports a few annotated keyframes for the most interesting moments.

-I tried to keep this as something I could reasonably build and explain in 1-2 days, so the ML part is intentionally practical.
+This repo started as my SDE Intern technical assessment for Edrevel AI and is now the working project my team and I are continuing during the internship.
+The core problem is still the same: given an installation-style video, identify the objects a person interacts with and explain when those interactions happen.

+The current app is a FastAPI service that samples video frames, detects people and objects, tracks them over time, classifies object motion, estimates person-object interaction windows, and exports annotated keyframes.

+## Current Focus

+The first version used a base YOLO model, which worked for common COCO objects but missed domain-specific installation items like cables and small parts.
+The project is now moving from a general assessment prototype toward a more useful installation-video analysis tool.

+Recent work adds a lightweight OpenCV fallback for objects YOLO does not reliably label:

+- thin elongated shapes are proposed as `cable`
+- smaller non-COCO parts are proposed as `installation_object`
+- fallback detections are merged into the same tracking and interaction pipeline
+- duplicate fallback boxes are skipped when YOLO already found the object

+This is not meant to replace a fine-tuned detector.
+It is a practical bridge while we collect better data and decide which installation-specific labels matter most.

-## What it does
+## What It Does

 - Upload a video through `POST /tasks/upload`
+- Extract video metadata: FPS, frame count, duration, and resolution
-- Process every Nth frame, while keeping original frame numbers
+- Process every Nth frame while preserving original frame numbers
-- Detect people separately from other objects
+- Detect people separately from candidate objects
+- Add installation-specific fallback detections for cables and parts
-- Track objects with a small custom tracker
+- Track people and objects with a custom centroid + IoU tracker
-- Classify each object as moving/stationary over time
+- Classify object motion as moving or stationary over time
-- Estimate person-object interactions using proximity, overlap, motion changes, and confidence smoothing
+- Estimate interaction windows using person proximity, object overlap, motion changes, and temporal confidence
 - Save annotated keyframes under `outputs/{task_id}/keyframes/`
-- Store task state in a local JSON file
+- Store task state and result paths in a local JSON file

-## Project layout
+## Project Layout

 ```text
 app/